Quantifying attention via dwell time and engagement in a social media browsing environment: Results

 We then performed principal component analysis (PCA), which revealed that the first two components, together, explained more than half the variance in the data (PC1: 29\%; PC2: 25\%).
 As shown in Table \ref{table:pca}, relative to PC1 which has large positive weights for the truth, informative, and familiarity features, PC2 has a negative weight for the truth feature and large positive weights for the provocative and surprising features.
 Thus, PC1 seems to capture variance related to ``credibility,'' whereas PC1 captures variance related to ``sensationalism '' (see Appendix \ref{appendix} for the top posts for each component).

 As with the dwell-feature correlations (Figure \ref{fig:correlations}), PC1 (the ``credibility'' component) correlates negatively (marginally significant) with dwell (r = -0.11, p = 0.063), but PC2 (the ``sensationalism'' component) correlates positively with dwell (r = 0.17 p = 0.005).
 Together, these correlations suggest that more sensational posts were associated with \emph{more} ``trying,'' but more credible posts were associated with \emph{less} ``trying.''
+For a breakdown of the relationships between the component scores and dwell times separately posts that had been engaged with or not, see Figure \ref{fig:correlations}.
 Given these results, we focus on the two PCA components (instead of the 8 features) in the analyses that follow.